Baptism of Children Under the Age of 7

-We prefer both parents attend the Baptism Prep class, but we realize important things can get in the way.
+We prefer both parents to attend the Baptism Prep class, but we realize important things can get in the way.
 To make this more feasible, childcare is provided.
-Please contact Jodie firstname.lastname@example.org to reserve your spot.
+Please contact Michael Lane at firstname.lastname@example.org to reserve your spot.
 Sponsors and/or godparents are highly encouraged to come to the class with parents.
 If they are not local, they can create a login to watch the videos online.
 There is one video in the series specifically for godparents called “The Gift of Godparents More than Gifts and Cards”.

 * Parents must choose an appropriate godparent for their child.
 Only one godparent is needed but two may be chosen.